zzhang05/IGGAN/README.md

 Please note that we evaluate all the pre-trained IGGAN models on a ROG laptop with ubuntu 22.04 with an NVIDIA 980M GPU.
 The IS and FID will be slightly different (slightly better or worse) if you apply different NVIDIA GPU and different system to evaluate the pre-trained models.

+Please feel free to contact me at zzhang55@qub.ac.uk if you have any questions.

 # Citation:
 ```